-13.1.1 Lighting the burner.
+13.2 Lighting the burner.

-- 1. If closed, open the isolating valve at the inlet elbow. - 2.
-Depress the control knob and slowly rotate it anticlockwise to the pilot ignition position.
+- 1. Depress the control knob and SLOWLY rotate it anticlockwise to the PILOT / IGN position.
 A 'click' will be heard as the integral piezo operates.
-A spark should be seen between the electrode and pilot tip. - 3.
-Turn the control knob clockwise to the 'OFF' position.
+A spark should be seen between the electrode and pilot tip. - 2.
+Turn the control knob clockwise to the OFF position.
 Repeat this operation until a flame appears at the pilot.
 There may be a delay before the pilot lights due to air being purged from the system.
 When a flame appears at the pilot keep the control knob depressed and hold the pilot ignition position for five seconds.
 When the control knob is released the pilot flame should remain lit.

-13.1.2 Operating the burner.
+13.3 Operating the burner.

-1. When the pilot burner is operating properly, gradually turn the control knob anti-clockwise to 'HIGH' (Depress the knob slightly to get past the pilot ignition position).
+1. When the pilot burner is operating properly, gradually turn the control knob anti-clockwise to HIGH (Depress the knob slightly to get past the PILOT / IGN position).
 The main burner should now light.
-Depress the control knob slightly to release from the 'HIGH' position and turn back (clockwise) to 'LOW'.
+Depress the control knob slightly to release from the HIGH position and turn back (clockwise) to LOW.
 While turning, the burner flames should gradually become lower but remain alight.
-Depress the control knob slightly to release from the 'LOW' position and turn back (clockwise) to the 'pilot ignition' position.
+Depress the control knob slightly to release from the LOW position and turn back (clockwise) to the PILOT / IGN position.
 The main burner should extinguish but the pilot should remain alight.
-Depress the control knob slightly and turn back (clockwise) to turn off.
+Depress the control knob slightly and turn back (clockwise) to OFF.
 This will extinguish the pilot.